Non-Embedding Theorems of Nilpotent Lie groups and Sub-Riemannian Manifolds: Introduction

-Cheeger and Kleiner (\cite{jc}) proved that the Heisenberg group with the Carnot-Caratheodory metric does not admit a bi-Lipschitz embedding into any Banach space satisfying the Radon-Nikodym property.
-We use the method in \cite{jc} to prove that any sub-Riemannian manifold whose generic degree of non-holonomy is not smaller than $2$ can not be bi-Lipschitzly embedded in Banach space with the Radon-Nikodym property (see Definition \ref{defrnp}).
+Cheeger and Kleiner \cite{jc} proved that the Heisenberg group with the Carnot-Carath\'eodory metric does not admit a bi-Lipschitz embedding into any Banach space satisfying the Radon-Nikodym property (see Def. \ref{defrnp}).
+By refining their methods and ideas, we prove that the same result holds in the case of Carnot groups.
+Then, applying a blow up argument, we have the following theorem

-\begin{theorem} Every sub-Riemannian manifold whose generic degree of non-holonomy is not smaller than $2$ can not be bi-Lipschitzly embedded in Banach space with the Radon-Nikodym property. \end{theorem}
+\begin{theorem} Any sub-Riemannian manifold whose generic degree of non-holonomy is not smaller than $2$ can not be bi-Lipschitzly embedded into a Banach space with the Radon-Nikodym property. \end{theorem}

-For the sub-Riemannian manifold whose generic degree of non-holonomy is $1$, it may have a bi-Lipschitz embedding into some Banach space with the Radon-Nikodym property.
-In fact, in \cite{js}, Seo proved that the Grushin plane can be bi-Lipschitzly embedded in some Euclidean spaces.\\